isomerpages/nlb-biblioasia/_holding-area/Women and the Typewriter in Singapore's Herstories.md

 [^28]: _The Typist Voice_ 1 no. 1 (Singapore: Typists’ Branch, Amalgamated Union of Public Employees, 1975–).
 (From PublicationSG).
 Other than several volumes found in the collection of the National Library Board, there remains scant information about the Typists’ Branch.
 Since the 1950s, typists in the public sector were placed in Division IV, alongside office boys and drivers with limited prospects.
 See “Division 4 Officers”, _New Nation_, 27 May 1974, 6.
 (From NewspaperSG)

-[^29]: “Upgrading Skills to Meet Challenges of the ‘Eighties,” _Straits Times_, 6 March 1978, 12.
+[^29]: “[Upgrading Skills to Meet Challenges of the ‘Eighties](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19780306-1.2.62),” _Straits Times_, 6 March 1978, 12.
 (From NewspaperSG).
-For details of the event, see Singapore Association of Personal and Executive Secretaries, _Welcome to Third Asian Congress of Secretaries, Hyatt Singapore Hotel, 5–11 March 1978_ (Singapore: The Association, 1978).
+For details of the event, see Singapore Association of Personal and Executive Secretaries, [<i>Welcome to Third Asian Congress of Secretaries, Hyatt Singapore Hotel, 5–11 March 1978</i>](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200084940) (Singapore: The Association, 1978).
 (From PublicationSG).
 SAPES was renamed the Singapore Association of Administrative Professionals (SAAP) in 2005.
 It still exists today.
 See “About SAAP,” Singapore Association of Administrative Professionals, accessed 9 July 2022, https://saap.org.sg/index.php/about-us/history-logo-vision-mission.

 [^30]: “About SAAP.”

-[^31]: “Just Fed Up,” _New Nation_, 14 January 1975, 10–11.
+[^31]: “[Just Fed Up](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/newnation19750114-1.2.21.4),” _New Nation_, 14 January 1975, 10–11.
 (From NewspaperSG)

-[^32]: _The Nine to Five Secretary_, May 1981 (Singapore: Sterling Communications, 1981–), 52.
+[^32]: [<i>The Nine to Five Secretary</i>](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4079626), May 1981 (Singapore: Sterling Communications, 1981–), 52.
 (From PublicationSG)

-[^33]: “Out to Prove Who Is the Best,” _New Nation_, 8 February 1974, 2.
+[^33]: “[Out to Prove Who Is the Best](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/newnation19740208-1.2.15.1),” _New Nation_, 8 February 1974, 2.
 (From NewspaperSG)

 [^34]: In conjunction with the Asian Congress of Secretaries in 1978, SAPES also organised an exhibition of the latest office equipment at the Hyatt Hotel showcasing new products like the IBM Copier III, the IBM selectric typewriter 82C, IBM microsystems, videotype CRT screens from Videotron Singapore, Rank Xerox machines and telephone apparatus from Northeastern Telecom (Asia).
-See “Latest Office Equipment on Display,” _Straits Times_, 6 March 1978, 12.
+See “[Latest Office Equipment on Display](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19780306-1.2.67),” _Straits Times_, 6 March 1978, 12.
 (From NewspaperSG)

-[^35]: Ilene Aleshire, “Computers Start to Put the Bite on Companies,” _Straits Times_, 27 May 1984, 19.
+[^35]: Ilene Aleshire, “[Computers Start to Put the Bite on Companies](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19840527-1.2.73),” _Straits Times_, 27 May 1984, 19.
 (From NewspaperSG)